dev-dwarf/dev-dwarf.github.io/src/technical/making-a-ssg1.md

     curr->text = parse_text(arena, curr->text);
 }
 ```
 The Text parsing is similar to the Block parsing, except each character is checked, and most nodes come in start/end pairs.
-Because I want to support composing formatting like `***bold-and-italic* just-bold**` generating ***bold-and-italic* just-bold**, its not enough to just have `BOLD` node encapsulate the bolded text in a pair of tags.
+Because I want to support composing formatting like `***bold-and-italic* just-bold**` generating ***bold-and-italic* just-bold**, it's not enough to just have `BOLD` node encapsulate the bolded text in a pair of tags.
 For this reason each text node has an `end` flag marking it as the start or end node of a pair:
 ```
 for (; curr->next != 0; pre = curr, curr = curr->next) {
     str8 s = curr->text;